-Dubai has emerged as the cosmopolitan city in recent times with an amalgamation of cultures.
+Dubai has emerged as a cosmopolitan city in recent times with an amalgamation of cultures.
 And with different cultures, comes a variety of food.
 In real sense, Dubai showcases foods from all around the world.
 From Mexican to British, Thai to Indian, African to Chinese, this city has got it all.

 However, goes without saying, the biggest population of expatriates have a major dominance in the food business.
 Out of the 9.5 million people who live in the country, 90% of them are expatriates and the biggest expatriate population are Indians who comprise of almost 29% of the total country’s population and thus we have a clear winner for the food industry leader in the United Arab Emirates or Dubai, so to say.
-And of course, there is a huge variety of restaurants which cater to the market.
+And of course, there is a huge variety of restaurants that cater to the market.
 From budget to premium, Indian food is available to all classes of society.

 In this mini guide of Indian restaurants in Dubai, we have categorized the restaurants as Budget, Moderate & Premium, and have added some of our favorite restaurants serving Indian food in each category.